 Fort Aguada is a 400 year old Portuguese-built fort in Goa.
 It overlooks the Arabian Sea where River Mandovi flows into it.
-It is a top travel destination in Goa and draws manyvisitors from India and outside.
+It is a prime travel destination in Goa and draws many visitors from India and outside.

 Fort Aguada is at the confluence of River Mandovi and Arabian Sea.
 This had strategic importance to the Portuguese colonists who had established Goa as their headquarters in India.
 They built the fort in three years, 1609 to 1612.
 From the fort, they sought to control the waterways into Goa.
 So well built and protected was the fort that it had never succumbed to enemy attacks.

-The garrison also offered a safe heaven for their ships The lower part of the fort had berths for ships where they could dock and re-stock their supplies.
+The garrison also offered a secure haven for their ships The lower part of the fort had berths for ships where they could dock and re-stock their supplies.

 Agua in Portuguese means water.
 Fort Aguada had a fresh water spring which generated an ample supply of drinking water.
 This is how the fort got its name.

 Fort Aguada is built using laterite stone which is widely available in Goa.
-The huge ramparts are 1.5 metres tall and 1.3 metres thick.
+The massive ramparts are 1.5 metres tall and 1.3 metres thick.
 They have withstood the ravages of time.

 The fort is on two levels, with berths for ships at the lower level and an imposing fortress on top.
-The upper level could mount up to 200 cannons to protect the fort walls.
-There is also a courtyard and a huge storage facility to hold two million gallons of potable water.
+The upper level could hold up to 200 cannons to protect the fort walls.
+There is also a courtyard and a huge storage facility to contain two million gallons of potable water.

 Fort Aguada Lighthouse